-Wouldn't it feel great if you and your partner checked in with each other once in a while during the day?
-It doesn't have to be anything over the top... just a quick text or phone call to say hello, or to wish you a wonderful day... or just to see how things are going in your world?
-Sadly, many couples don't do this with each other at all.
-It is so common for us to live paralleled lives with our spouse and not actually feel connected at all.
+Wouldn't it feel great if you and your partner were connected and on the same team?
+Sadly, many couples don't feel this way or even check in with each other very much in the bustle of everyday life.
+It is so common for us to live paralleled lives with our spouse and not feel connected at all.
 Is that what your marriage feels like?
-If so, I want to say I understand and my heart breaks for you both.
+If so, I want to start by saying that I understand and my heart breaks for you both.

 What would happen if someone gave you permission to be imperfect?
 Would it feel like a weight has been lifted or would you find yourself wanting to push back out of fear of what imperfect means to you?
 As much as we work to be authentic in our lives and relationships, it can be really difficult to let go the idea of having to perform, having to get it right all the time... having to be perfect.

 We are complex beings with hopes, dreams, fears, vulnerabilities, shame, goals, desires and longings.
 We want to be close to people, to feel connected, accepted, celebrated and loved.
 Interestingly, we tend to attach performance and/or perfection to those things... fearing that if we are not performing well or perfect, we will not feel accepted, celebrated or loved.
 How sad that we (many of us) have learned to weave those things together, as if our imperfections will threaten the unraveling of the entire tapestry of connection.